Debt Relief Solutions

 How Debt Settlement Works

-We then begin negotiating with your creditors to lower interest and total debt.
+We begin negotiating with your creditors to lower interest and total debt.
 You make regular payments, based on your budget, to a dedicated savings account.
 After you build up enough savings, Pacific Debt pays off each creditor.

 We do not charge upfront fees - only non-reputable debt settlement companies charge upfront fees!
 We do charge a fee of 15-25% of the total debt enrolled as we achieve results.
+During your time with Pacific Debt, you will receive personal attention from your personal account manager and certified debt specialist.

 Debt Settlement Concerns